joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-07-05-robot-weightlifters.md

 ### $x$ and $y$ in balance

-In any situation, Player 1's will be attracted to bet $x,$ $y,$ or $1.$
+In any situation, Player 1 will be attracted to bet $x,$ $y,$ or $1.$

 If the chance to win by undercutting $x$ is bigger than the chance to win at $y$ or $1,$ then Player 1 will bet $x.$

-In this scenario, the player betting $y$ can increase their odds until the chance to win by undercutting $y$ is equal to the chance to win at $x.$
+When undercutting $x$ is the most attractive option, Player $y$ can increase their odds up until the chance to win by undercutting $y$ becomes equal to the chance to win by undercutting $x.$ This will happen before Player $y$'s chance to win in the $x$-lead situation is equal to Player 1's.

-After this point, Player 1 would be incentivized to switch to y, replacing the (1-x) in y's numerator with the smaller (1-y).
-So, y's best chance under x-leading comes when the chance for Player 1 to win at y is just a bit less than the chance to win at x.
+After this point, Player 1 would be incentivized to switch to $y,$ replacing the $(1-x)$ in $y$'s numerator with the smaller $(1-y).$ So, $y$'s best chance under $x$-leading comes when the chance for Player 1 to win at $y$ is just a bit less than the chance to win at $x.$

 The same is true in reverse.

-So, we need Player 1's chances picking x or y to be equal:
+So, we need Player 1's chances when picking $x$ or $y$ to be equal: